Florida sheriff defends keeping childhood shooting a secret

 Tony told reporters over the weekend that the shooting happened after an argument he and his brother had with 18-year-old Hector Rodriguez, a drug dealer with a criminal record.

-Newspaper accounts from that time say the shooting happened on the street, but Tony told reporters Rodriguez chased him and his brother into the house.
+Newspaper accounts from that time say the shooting happened on the street, but Tony told reporters Rodriguez pulled a gun and chased him and his brother into the house.
 Tony said he retrieved his father’s handgun and shot Rodriguez several times in self-defense.

 “Fortunately he didn’t shoot me and my brother,” Tony told the Herald.
 He said he couldn’t explain discrepancies between his version and contemporary newspaper accounts, but told the Herald, ”at the end of the day no one was there to witness this horrific event take place or any accurate accounts.
 I wish there was some type of record.”